laurenemarcus/hair_salon/README.md

 Run the following command to install all required gems:
   `bundle`

+Run the following command to start all the Sinatra server:
+  `ruby app.rb`

 KNOWN BUGS
 ---------
 There are no known bugs at this time.

 AUTHOR
 -------
 Lauren Marcus
 lauren.e.marcus@gmail.com

 LICENSE
 -------